-Pursuant to Minnesota Rules, part 4410.3610, subpart 7, this AUAR Update is available for a comment period of 10 business days.
-Once the comment period is over and if no objections are filed by state agencies or the Metropolitan Council, the City of Saint Paul will adopt the AUAR Update.
-The Highland Bridge AUAR will remain valid for five years from the adoption date.
+Pursuant to Minnesota Rules, part 4410.3610, subpart 7, this AUAR Update was available for a comment period of 10 business days.
+Comments received are included in Attachment E, and responses to the comments are included in Attachment D. No objections were filed by state agencies or the Metropolitan Council.
+The Highland Bridge AUAR will remain valid for five years from the date the AUAR Update is adopted by the City of Saint Paul.